Cleaner matches. Faster results. More shooters.

 What disciplines are supported?

-All five are fully production-ready today: SASS (Time Plus), USPSA (Hit Factor — Production, Steel Challenge, Multi-Gun leagues), IDPA (Points Down), 3-Gun (Time Plus per-firearm), and Steel Challenge (Raw Time).
+All ten are fully production-ready today: SASS (Time Plus), USPSA (Hit Factor — Production, Steel Challenge, Multi-Gun leagues), IDPA (Points Down), 3-Gun (Time Plus per-firearm), Steel Challenge (Raw Time), ICORE (Time Plus), GSSF (Time Plus), Bianchi/NRA Action Pistol (Points), PRS/NRL22 (Points), and PCSL (Hit Factor).
 Each has its own scoring engine, dedicated scoring UI, divisions, and built-in rulebook.

 Can we run a house variant or a local club ruleset?